-Supporting documentation that Energy Safety might request (not an exhaustive list) Applicable Questions Position descriptions for one frontline worker, supervisor, and senior operational leader.
-1.1.3 A list of safety training required by frontline supervisors (do not include training required for specialty certifications or licenses such as CPR certification).
-1.2.1 A list of safety training required by frontline workers (do not include training required for specialty certifications or licenses such as a lineperson's International Brotherhood of Electrical Worker certification).
-1.2.2 A list of safety and wildfire hazard training required by contractors to perform work onsite (do not include training required for specialty certifications or licenses).
-This is training provided by the electrical corporation.
-1.2.3 A summary of safety-related incentives (for example, financial, career development, recognition, etc.) used by the organization for operational leaders and workers.
-Include how the incentives are tracked, measured, and distributed and who is eligible for these incentives.
-1.3.1 Examples of the wildfire metrics and reports reviewed by senior operational leadership beyond those required by the WMP process.
-2.1.3 , 2.2.1 Minutes, notes, and action items from the last 3-4 highest level operational safety meetings for wildfire management (the senior team charged with monitoring wildfire mitigation actions).
+Supporting documentation that Energy Safety might request (not an exhaustive list) Applicable Management Self- Assessment Questions Examples of the wildfire metrics and reports reviewed by senior operational leadership beyond those required by the Wildfire Mitigation Plan process.
+2.1.3, 2.2.1 Minutes, notes, and action items from the last 3-4 highest level operational safety meetings for wildfire management (the senior team charged with monitoring wildfire mitigation actions).
 2.2.2 Examples of how the wildfire metrics are shared with frontline supervisors and workers.
 Describe how these are communicated.
 2.2.3 Root cause analysis reports from the 3-5 most recent incident investigations that were not required to be reported to the CPUC or other regulatory body.
 Include corrective actions taken and the status of those actions.
 3.1.1, 3.1.2, 3.1.3 A description of the process used for wildfire hazard recognition and the system used for tracking and communication.
 Describe actions taken as a result of hazards that surfaced over the past 6 months.
 3.2.1 A spreadsheet of the last 50 wildfire hazard incidents (or potential incidents) recorded in the incident database including all demographic information (location, date, departments involved), type of incident (near miss, recordable, equipment damage, etc.) and actions taken.
-3.3.1

-Supporting documentation that Energy Safety might request (not an exhaustive list) Applicable Questions A description of the systems, processes, and/or structures that are used to capture, share, and implement best practices and lessons learned from incidents.
+3.3.1 A description of the systems, processes, and/or structures that are used to capture, share, and implement best practices and lessons learned from incidents.
 3.3.3 A description of the audit processes used for activities related to wildfire mitigation, detailing how they are conducted, their frequency, and how audit findings are tracked to closure.
 3.4.1 The most recent audit conducted of a site or department on activities related to wildfire mitigation.
 Include the site or department's action plan based on the audit.
 3.4.2